id3as/nixpkgs-nixerl/README.md

 So, why does this overlay exist?
 Erlang is already part of `nixpkgs`, so what need is there for this?

-For me, this fills a particular niche.
-The Erlang packages available in `nixpkgs` are of a high quality - and indeed I've used the code from `nixpkgs` to implement this overlay, however, I frequently finding myself needing to use a specific version of Erlang.
+For me, this fills a particular niche - I frequently finding myself needing to use a specific version of Erlang.

-That is something that can be achieved using nix's override facility, and I used that approach for a while, this overlay however makes that far easier by simply providing access to every release of Erlang.
+That is something that can be achieved using nix's override facility, and I used that approach for a while, this overlay however makes that far easier by simply providing access to every release of Erlang - before coming to nix, I used [kerl][kerl] extensively, and wanted something similar for nix.

 I've also written a quick and dirty utility which can be used to keep this repository up-to-date easily when new releases of Erlang are tagged in the OTP GitHub repository.

 ## Credit

-The building of the underlying derivation for Erlang is lifted from the [nixpkgs repository][nixpkgs-gh], and the credit for those goes to the authors there.
+The building of the underlying derivation for Erlang is inherited directly from nixpkgs and the credit for that goes to the authors there.

-It would be better if I could just use those as is, but I wasn't able to find a nice way to do that from an overlay.

-The obvious mechanism would be to call override on existing derivations, but that makes it impossible (as far as I can tell) to write a portable overlay, because any given version of nixpkgs will have attributes such as `erlangR18`, `erlangR19`, `erlangR20`, `erlangR21`, and `erlang`, where `erlang` happens to mean Erlang 22 for a specific release of nixpkgs.

 ## FAQ